MEDICAL CONSCIENCE RIGHTS INITIATIVE

 • First Amendment protections of religious conscience and free exercise

-A key aspect of MCRI is model legislation that can serve as the foundation for state legislators seeking to take action in this area.
-Five states — Arkansas, Ohio, South Carolina, Montana, and Florida — have enacted versions of this model legislation.
+Five states — Arkansas, Ohio, South Carolina, Montana, and Florida — have enacted robust medical conscience protections in recent years.
 Similar efforts are ongoing in multiple other states.

 To learn more, contact RFI by phone: 202-838-7734 or email: crfe@rfi.org.